Tom1507/DSA-LAB_Projects/README.md

    - Press any key to start the game after the initial prompt.

 2. **Game Over Screen**:
-   - If you hit the wall or your own body, the game will end.
+   - The game will end if you hit the wall or your body.
    - You can **Press `R` to Restart** or **Press `Q` to Quit**.

 3. **Scores**:
-   - Your current score and high score will be displayed at the top of the screen.
+   - Your current score and your high score will be displayed at the top of the screen.

 ---